 The Audit Committee has reviewed (i) the audited consolidated financial statements of the Company as of and for the year ended December 31, 2018, (ii) management's report on its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31 2018, and (iii) the report from Ernst & Young, the Company's independent registered public accounting firm, on the effectiveness of the Company's internal control over financial reporting as of December 31 2018.
-The Audit Committee has met with representatives of Ernst & Young, with and without management present, to discuss the results of their examinations; their evaluations of the Company's internal control, including internal control over financial reporting; and the overall quality of the Company's financial reporting.
+The Audit Committee has met with representatives of Ernst & Young, with and without management present, to discuss the results of their examinations; their evaluations of the Company's financial reporting.